zcc1307/zcc1307.github.io/courses/csc696fa24/index.md

 [Syllabus](syllabus.pdf)

 We will be using Piazza to make important announcements and do Q&As.
-Please self-enroll [here](https://piazza.com/arizona/fall2023/csc696h).
+Please self-enroll [here](https://piazza.com/arizona/fall2024/csc696h).
 Note:

 * If you have technical questions, try posing your questions as general as possible to promote discussions.
-* If you have private questions, unless necessary, please make a private Piazza post instead of sending me an email.
+* If you have private questions, try making a private Piazza post (sending me an email may delay my responses).

 ### Instructor